gmusicproxy/gmusicproxy/README.md

 - create persistent URLs to all the tracks, albums and stations available on the Google Play Music + All Access platform
 - get access to all the songs in your collection, playlists and registered stations
 - search by name any artist, album or song
-- request a transient (it will be not registered in your account) station based on any search
+- request a transient (it will be not registered in your account) station based on any search (a.k.a.
+"Instant Mix")
 - stream any songs as standard MP3 complete of IDv3 tag with all the information and album image

 ### Changelog